shivannis/xandr-docs-public/xandr-docs/articles/invest/microsoft-identity-platform-login.md

 ---
-title: Microsoft Invest - Identity Platform Login Description : In this article, explore an overview of authenticating users for advertising products using Microsoft Identity Platform.
+title: Microsoft Invest - Identity Platform Login
+description: In this article, explore an overview of authenticating users for advertising products using Microsoft Identity Platform.
 ---

 # Microsoft Invest - Identity Platform login